sendvinh/data_engineer_note/README.md

 **Business Analyst and BI analyst** leverage the work of DA and DS to look at possible implications for their business and **actions** they need to take or recommend.

-##### Field of data engineering involves:
+**Field of data engineering involves**:
 **Collecting source data**: extrating, integrating, oragnizing data from disparate sources
-(develop tool, workflow, process to acquire data from multiple sources;
+develop tool, workflow, process to acquire data from multiple sources
-design, build, maintain scalable data architecture to store data)
+design, build, maintain scalable data architecture to store data
-**Processing data**: cleaning transforming, preparing data to make it usable   (implement, maintain distributed systems for large scale processing of data;
+**Processing data**: cleaning transforming, preparing data to make it usable   implement, maintain distributed systems for large scale processing of data
-design pipelines for ETL of data into data repositories;
+design pipelines for ETL of data into data repositories
-design/implement solution for validating and safeguarding quality, privacy and security of data;
+design/implement solution for validating and safeguarding quality, privacy and security of data
-optimize tools, systems, and workflows for performances, reliability and scalablity;
+optimize tools, systems, and workflows for performances, reliability and scalablity
-ensure data meets all regulatory and compliance guidelines)
+ensure data meets all regulatory and compliance guidelines
+**Storing data** for reliability and easy availability of data storing data for reliability
+architect/implement data stores for the storage of processed data
+ensure systems are scalable
+ensure data privacy, security, compliance, monitoring, backup and recovery
+**Making data available to users securely**
+APIs, services, and programs for retrieving data for end-users
+Dashboard and interface that present data to user
+**Data Engineering is a team sport, no one person is expected to have all the knowledge, skills, and specializations required for the wide-ranging tasks covered within the scope of data engineering**